MalayAgr/yarl/docs/index.md

 # Welcome to YARL - Yet Another RogueLike

-Get ready to dive into the dark dungeons :door: and fight terrifying monsters :japanese_goblin: :japanese_ogre: ?
+Get ready to dive into the dark dungeons :door: and fight terrifying monsters :japanese_goblin: :japanese_ogre:.

 ## Project Layout